FluidicML/browser-plugin/README.md

 ## Overview

-`Fluidic Workflows` is a browser extension for creating web-based automations on the fly.
+This project is a browser extension for creating web-based automations on the fly.
 Capture different actions automatically for later replay or create fine-tuned steps in an intuitive, no-code way.

 ## Building